Anthony-Nolan/Atlas/README.md

       - This will open a mostly blank file called `secrets.json`.
       - Recreate the relevant portion of the nested structure of `appsettings.json` for the above config setting, inserting your api key where appropriate.
   - *You may wish to acquire and store a Donor Service Key at the same time, but that's not necessary to be able to run a search.*
-- Run a search that uses the HLMA NMDP lookup API.
+- Run a search that uses the NMDP Code lookup API.
   - Restart the API project, and POST the JSON in `<gitRoot>\MiscTestingAndDebuggingResources\MatchingAlgorithm\EightResultsSearch.json"` to: `<LOCALHOST>/search`.
   - You should get a 200 Success response, with 8 results.
   - The first search should take 40-90 seconds.